More Thoughts on Bernie Sanders and Capitalism

 paying off service providers, which can be negotiated to reasonable

 levels.
-(This, by the way, isn't blue sky: most other nations work
+(This, by the way, isn't blue sky: most other nations have

 A new business model for the pharmaceutical industry: